 Synonyms: United States Of

 Second, to modify index-time synonym expansion, you have to completely re-index.
-For the large indexes, it may take too much time.
-To demonstrate how index-time expansion works, let’s index the following document:
+For large indexes, this may take too much time.

 { id : "doc1" , description_text_en: "Washington is the first President of the USA"}

-and add the following synonym rule to SOLR:
+and add the following synonym rule to Solr:

 USA => United States of America